-100-continue A method that enables a client to see if a server can accept a request before actually sending it.
-For large $PUTs$, this can save both time and bandwidth charges. account AWS account associated with a particular developer. authentication The process of proving your identity to the system. bucket A container for objects stored in Amazon S3.
-Every object is contained within a bucket.
-For example, if the object named photos/puppy.jpg is stored in the johnsmith bucket, then it is addressable using the URL http://johnsmith.s3.amazonaws.com/photos/puppy.jpg canned access policy A standard access control policy that you can apply to a bucket or object.
-Valid Values: private public-read public-read-write authenticated-read bucket-owner-read bucket-owner-full-control canonicalization The process of converting data into a standard format that will be recognized by a service such as Amazon S3. consistency model The method through which Amazon S3 achieves high availability, which involves replicating data across multiple servers within Amazon's data centers.
+100-continue A method that enables a client to see if a server can accept a request before account AWS account associated with a particular developer.

+authentication The process of proving your identity to the system.

+consistency model The method through which Amazon S3 achieves high availability, which involves replicating data across multiple servers within Amazon's data centers.
 After a "success" is returned, your data is safely stored.
-However, information about the changes might not immediately replicate across Amazon S3. key The unique identifier for an object within a bucket.
+However, information about the changes might not immediately replicate across Amazon S3.

+key The unique identifier for an object within a bucket.
 Every object in a bucket has exactly one key.
 Since a bucket and key together uniquely identify each object, Amazon S3 can be thought of as a basic data map between "bucket + key" and the object itself.
-Every object in Amazon S3 can be uniquely addressed through the combination of the web service endpoint, bucket name, and key, as in http://doc.s3.amazonaws.com/2006-03-01/AmazonS3.wsdl, where "doc" is the name of the bucket, and "2006-03-01/AmazonS3.wsdl" is the key. metadata The metadata is a set of name-value pairs that describe the object.
+Every object in Amazon S3 can be uniquely addressed through the combination of the web service endpoint, bucket name, and key, as in http://doc.s3.amazonaws.com/2006-03-01/AmazonS3.wsdl, where "doc" is the name of the bucket, and "2006-03-01/AmazonS3.wsdl" is the key.

+metadata The metadata is a set of name-value pairs that describe the object.
 These include default metadata such as the date last modified and standard HTTP metadata such as Content-Type.
-The developer can also specify custom metadata at the time the Object is stored. object The fundamental entities stored in Amazon S3.
+The developer can also specify custom metadata at the time the Object is stored.

+object The fundamental entities stored in Amazon S3.
 Objects consist of object data and metadata.
-The data portion is opaque to Amazon S3. part The fundamental entities stored in Amazon S3.
+The data portion is opaque to Amazon S3.

+part The fundamental entities stored in Amazon S3.
 Objects consist of object data and metadata.
 The data portion is opaque to Amazon S3.

+Amazon Simple Storage Service API Reference

-service endpoint
+service end: point